joaovictor-ferreira/joaovictor-ferreira/README.md

 # Hello, I'm João Victor! 👋

 ## About me
-- I'm a Front-End Software Engineer.
+- I'm a Frontend Software Engineer.
-- I'm 21 years old.
+- I'm 22 years old.
-- I have experience in front-end development using ReactJS, Typescript, NextJS, Cypress, Javascript, CSS and HTML.
+- I have experience in front-end development using ReactJS, Typescript, NextJS, Cypress, Javascript, CSS, and HTML.
 - Certified in English by Cambridge.
 - Passionate about building creative and innovative solutions.